clearlydefined/clearlydefined/docs/wiki/Data-curator.md

 Are you a data scientist, librarian, or just love finding and organizing data?
 Do you enjoy helping people and teams be more successful with their passions?
-Have you spent a bunch of time working on open source projects at work or for fun?
-Do you know about open source licenses and what they require when using open source?
+Have you spent a bunch of time working on Open Source projects at work or for fun?
+Do you know about Open Source licenses and what are one's responsibilities when using Open Source?

-If so, you're a great fit for ClearlyDefined, a community of people gathering and curating data about opensource components.
+If so, you're a great fit for ClearlyDefined - a community of people coming together to generate better metadata for FOSS projects and curation is at the core of this effort!
 We’d love to hear more about your knowledge and interest, and see how you can make an impact on the whole industry.

 We're on a mission to help FOSS projects thrive by being, well, more clearly defined.
 Lack of clarity around licenses and security